nvidia-holoscan/holoscan-sdk/docs/visualization.md

 ## Overview

-Holoviz provides the functionality to composite real time streams of frames with multiple different other layers like segmentation mask layers, geometry layers and GUI layers.
+Holoviz provides the functionality to composite real-time streams of frames with multiple different other layers like segmentation mask layers, geometry layers, and GUI layers.

-For maximum performance Holoviz makes use of [Vulkan](https://www.vulkan.org/), which is already installed as part of the Nvidia GPU driver.
+For maximum performance, Holoviz makes use of [Vulkan](https://www.vulkan.org/), which is already installed as part of the NVIDIA GPU driver.

 Holoscan provides the [Holoviz operator](#holoviz-operator) which is sufficient for many, even complex visualization tasks.
 The [Holoviz operator](#holoviz-operator) is used by multiple Holoscan [example applications](https://github.com/nvidia-holoscan/holoscan-sdk/blob/main/examples#holoscan-sdk-examples).

-Additionally, for more advanced use cases, the [Holoviz module](#holoviz-module) can be used to create application specific visualization operators.
+Additionally, for more advanced use cases, the [Holoviz module](#holoviz-module) can be used to create application-specific visualization operators.
 The [Holoviz module](#holoviz-module) provides a C++ API and is also used by the [Holoviz operator](#holoviz-operator).

 The term Holoviz is used for both the [Holoviz operator](#holoviz-operator) and the [Holoviz module](#holoviz-module) below.
-Both the operator and the module roughly support the same features set.
-Where applicable information how to use a feature with the operator and the module is provided.
+Both the operator and the module roughly support the same feature set.
+Where applicable, information on how to use a feature with the operator and the module is provided.
 It's explicitly mentioned below when features are not supported by the operator.

 ## Layers

 The core entity of Holoviz are layers.
 A layer is a two-dimensional image object.
 Multiple layers are composited to create the final output.

 These layer types are supported by Holoviz:
-- image layer
+- Image layer
-- geometry layer
+- Geometry layer
 - GUI layer

 All layers have common attributes which define the look and also the way layers are finally composited.

 The priority determines the rendering order of the layers.
-Before rendering the layers they are sorted by priority, the layers with the lowest priority are rendered first so that the layer with the highest priority is rendered on top of all other layers.
-If layers have the same priority then the render order of these layers is undefined.
+Before rendering, the layers are sorted by priority.
+The layers with the lowest priority are rendered first, so that the layer with the highest priority is rendered on top of all other layers.
+If layers have the same priority, then the render order of these layers is undefined.

 The example below draws a transparent geometry layer on top of an image layer (geometry data and image data creation is omitted in the code).
 Although the geometry layer is specified first, it is drawn last because it has a higher priority (`1`) than the image layer (`0`).